stone-alex/EliteIntel/README.md

 ### Legal data only

 The app sticks to legal data sources only—no memory reading or hidden game hacks.
-When it tells you that no data available even if you see it on in-game screens, it means this data indeed not available in either journals or EDSM.
+When it tells you that no data available even if you see it on in-game screens, it means this data indeed not available in either journals, EDSM and Spansh.

 ### Session Persistence

-The app maintains persisted session and recovers from crashes or restarts without losing your session progress.
+The app maintains a persisted session and recovers from crashes or restarts without losing your session progress.
 You can delete your session data by removing files from the session folder.

 ### Mic Calibration and STT corrections